About mouth ulcers

 A mouth ulcer is the loss or erosion of part of the delicate tissue that lines the inside of the mouth (mucous membrane).
-There are multiple causes.
+There are many things that cause mouth ulcers.
 The most common cause is injury, such as accidentally biting the inside of your cheek.
-Other causes include aphthous ulceration, certain medications, skin rashes in the mouth, viral, bacterial and fungal infections, chemicals, some systemic medical diseases and, rarely, malignancy.
+Other causes include aphthous ulceration, certain medications, skin rashes in the mouth, viral, bacterial and fungal infections, chemicals, some medical conditions and, rarely, an ulcer may represent oral cancer.

-In most cases, mouth ulcers are harmless and resolve by themselves within 10 days without the need for any treatment.
-Aphthous ulcers are recurring ulcers with no known cause.
-They affect around 20 to 30 per cent of the population.
+In most cases, mouth ulcers are harmless and resolve by themselves within 10 to14 days without the need for any treatment.
+Aphthous ulcers are recurring ulcers which affect up to 25% of the population.
+Although in most people there is no known cause for aphthous ulcers, in a small number of people these ulcers may be due to an underlying Vitamin B, folate or iron deficiency.

-See your dentist if your mouth ulcers don’t clear up within a few days, or if you get them frequently.
+See your dentist or doctor if your mouth ulcers don’t clear up within two weeks, or if you get them frequently.
+It’s important not to ignore an ulcer that you have had for more than two weeks, especially if you use tobacco products and drink alcohol regularly.

 Symptoms of mouth ulcers